 When the above resolutions will fail to fix DRIVER VERIFIER DMA VIOLATION BSOD error means to say, a third-party issue is responsible and you need to reset the Windows 10.
 The process attempts to remove all of your files from the device where you can choose to keep them as well.
 In order to have optimum benefit, you can save a backup of the necessary items and go for the workaround following below guidelines –

-- Press Windows key and click on Power cog.
+- Press Windows and click on the Power cog.

 - Select Restart pressing down the Shift key at the same time to reboot Windows initially.

 - On the next startup, when the device is booting, you will be guided to Automatic Repair.